SCPR/megaphone-api-client/README.md

 ```

 ## Usage
-**Note:** Megaphone API props, such as `externalId`, is in camelCase instead of snake_case because Megaphone's API expects it when accessing their API.
+**Note:** Megaphone API props, such as `externalId`, are in camelCase instead of snake_case because Megaphone's API expects it when accessing their API.
 So when passing params or putting/posting a hash, use camelCase.
 When interfacing with the gem's API, use snake_case.

 ### Configuration
 Configure your app to connect to Megaphone, either in an initializer or your environment files: